emmett-framework/emmett/README.md

 ## Examples

-Examples will be soon available on this repository.
-In the meantime take a look at [H-Funding](https://github.com/gi0baro/h-funding), which can give you a deepen view on weppy and its features.
+The "bloggy" example described in the [Tutorial](http://weppy.org/docs/latest/tutorial) is available under the *examples* folder.
+While we're still populating this folder with more examples, you can take a look also at [H-Funding](https://github.com/gi0baro/h-funding), which can give you a deepen view on weppy's features.

 ## Status of the project